HananMurrar/ToDoListWeb/README.md

 }
 ```
 - Response: returns updated task
-- Errors: returns 404 not found if task does not exist, 400 bad request if title invalid, 500 internal server error for server errors
+- Errors: returns 404 not found if task does not exist, 400 bad request if inputes invalid, 500 internal server error for server errors

 ##### Delete a task:
 - Method: DELETE
 - URL: `/tasks/{id}`
 - Description: delete a task by ID
-- Response: returns 200 ok with a confirmation message
-- Errors: returns 404 not found if the task does not exist
 - Response: returns 204 no content if task was successfully deleted, this means the request succeeded, but the server does not return any JSON or message in the response body
 - Errors: returns 404 not found if task does not exist